Death Duel

-Death Duel (三少爺的劍) is a 1977 Hong Kong wuxia film directed by Chor Yuen under the Shaw Brothers Studio banner.
-The film stars Derek Yee (whose role as the third master launched his career), Ling Yun, and marked the debut of Candice Yu for Shaw Studio where she plays a prostitute.
-The film based on the Gu Long's novel of the same name.
-It was remade in 2016 as Sword Master, directed by Derek Yee.
+Death Duel is a 1977 Hong Kong wuxia film directed by Chor Yuen and produced by the Shaw Brothers Studio.
+Starring Derek Yee and Ling Yun, the film was also Candice Yu's debut.
+It was adapted from the novel San Shaoye De Jian (Third Young Master's Sword) by Gu Long, and was remade in 2016 as Sword Master, which was directed by Derek Yee.